IFTTT Applets for Ethical SEO & Social Media Automation

 An applet needs a trigger event, that is when something happens on one of the sites or services IFTTT supports.

-IFTTT is Simple Programming of the Web
+IFTTT is simple programming of the Web

-In case you have ever done even some basic programming (think JavaScript) it’s perhaps the easiest to use and potentially most useful tool you can imagine.
+Then it’s perhaps the easiest to use and potentially most useful tool you can imagine.

 Here you can code without hassle and you can make several sites work together to accomplish one thing: social media automation.

-IFTTT is clean and simple ethical (or white hat as we used to say) SEO and social media automation for you and me and every business engaged online out there.
+IFTTT is clean and simple ethical (or white hat as we used to say) SEO and social media automation.

 IFTTT is not perfect yet.
 Some applets do not work anymore but are still displayed on their site.
-They even link out to non-existing services.

-In many cases there are also some small drawbacks.
 On the other hand there already many repetitive tasks you can automate with IFTTT quite successfully.
-Typical tasks you can easily automate with IFTTT are:

-- auto-posting
+1. auto-posting

-- backups
+2. backups

-- cross posting
+3. cross posting

-- reminders
+4. reminders

-- repetitive tasks
+5. repetitive tasks

 Automation is a double edged sword though so you have to look out for potential pitfalls.
 Use it cautiously because of this!